 The z coordinate of each target was calculated as the sum of the defocus offset for the target, the estimated defocus of the tile, and the nominal defocus of the microscope when the tile was acquired.

 Images were rendered using UCSF ChimeraX [19].
-The python scripts used for data processing are available under [repolink].
+The Python scripts used for data processing are available under [repolink].

 Results